mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Regardless of how the client obtains the tree, the client MUST verify that the root hash of the ratchet tree matches the `tree_hash` of the GroupContext before using the tree for MLS operations.

+### Validating Proposals

+A group member creating a commit and a group member processing a commit MUST verify that the list of committed proposals is valid using one of the following procedures, depending on whether the commit is external or not.

+For an regular, i.e. not external commit, the list is invalid if it contains any of the following:

+* An individual proposal that is invalid as specified in its subsection of {{proposals}}.

+* An Update proposal generated by the committer.

+* Multiple Update or Remove proposals that apply to the same leaf.
+If the committer has received multiple such proposals they SHOULD prefer any Remove received, or the most recent Update if there are no Removes.

+* Multiple Add proposals that contain KeyPackages that represent the same client according to the application (for example, identical KeyPackages or KeyPackages sharing the same Credential).

+* Multiple PreSharedKey proposals that reference the same PreSharedKeyID.

+* Multiple GroupContextExtensions proposals.

+* A ReInit proposal together with any other proposal.
+If the committer has received other proposals during the epoch, they SHOULD prefer them over the ReInit proposal, allowing the ReInit to be resent and applied in a subsequent epoch.

+An application may extend the above procedure by additional rules, for example, requiring application-level permissions to add members, or rules concerning non-default proposal types.

+For an external commit, the list is valid if:

+* It contains only ExternalInit, Remove and PreSharedKey proposals.

+* It contains exactly one ExternalInit proposal.

+* It contains at most one Remove proposal, with which the joiner removes an old version of themselves.
+The LeafNode in the `path` field of the external commit that contains the proposal MUST meet the same criteria as the LeafNode in an Update for the removed leaf (see {{update}}).
+In particular, the `credential` in the LeafNode MUST present a set of identifiers that is acceptable to the application for the removed participant.

 # Extensibility